rollup/rollup/docs/01-command-line-reference.md

 - `Plugin`: A plugin object that provides a `name` and some hooks.
 All hooks are fully typed to aid in plugin development.
 - `PluginImpl`: A function that maps an options object to a plugin object.
 Most public Rollup plugins follow this pattern.

 You can also directly write your config in TypeScript via the [`--configPlugin`](guide/en/#--configplugin-plugin) option.
-With TypeScript you can import the `RollupOptions` type directly:
+With TypeScript, you can import the `RollupOptions` type directly:

 ```typescript
 import type { RollupOptions } from 'rollup';